jnaiman/is542_spring2020/README.md

  1. Prep coding notebooks used for the "live coding" portions of class which generally happened after the lecture portion (.ipynb files) **BUT** sometimes we swtich between the lecture slides & R.  This will be denoted in the slides as well as R.
  1. Any datasets used in the coding portion

-**NOTE:** As this format of this course is currently being updated, some of the notebooks have not been converted and instead .R files are included instead.

 ## Course Outline